ArpitPrd/PathPlanning/logs.md

 - Make a ppt for presentation to the professor
 - Most of the papers are from one of the following applications - RL, A*, RRT*, etc., their application purpose is different.
 - Finsihed ppt and reading the paper planned, nothing new found except usage of PID

+## Day 2

+- Discuss about some novel aspects of how to implement this system

+## Day 3

+- produce possible usecases for the UAVs